Bigaston/pico-8-newgrounds-tutorial/README.md

 Hello !
-Today, I’m going to try to teach you something : how to use the Newgrounds Madals system with your PICO-8 game.
+Today, I’m going to try to teach you something : how to use the Newgrounds Medals system with your PICO-8 game.

-**/!\ I'm going to explain you how I've setup medals for my game, Rush.
+/!\ I'm going to explain you how I've setup medals for my game, Rush.
 I haven't used all the possibilities of the medals, therefore the system can be improved.
-But as a basic integration, this is very good! /!\**
+But as a basic integration, this is very good! /!\

 ## What do you need?